-Facebook Pay is presently available on Facebook and Messenger, with Instagram and WhatsApp to follow soon.
+Facebook Pay is presently available on Facebook, Messenger, Instagram and WhatsApp.

 You’ll need to have a Facebook account to use Facebook Pay, but you’ll be able to do it straight from other applications like Instagram and WhatsApp.

-Also, create a PIN (or use the fingerprint scanner on your device) to enter before a transaction is finalized for an added layer of security.
+Also, create a PIN (or use a fingerprint scanner on your device) to enter before a transaction is finalized for an added layer of security.

 Feel free to drop any questions or contributions regarding this article in the comment section below.